bfriel/bfriel.github.io/content/blog/learning-how-to-build-on-solana/index.md

 - Right off the bat, you should notice `declare_id!("your-program-id-here")`.
 What this does is statically define your program address and embed it into the program.
 This is one of many ways in which Anchor makes it easy for us to build more-secure applications.
 - Macros such as `#[program]` and `#[derive(Accounts)]` are the cornerstones of the Anchor framework.
 These macros abstract away lots of low level Rust code that would otherwise slow down developers and create room for more errors.
 With `#[program]` we're able to easily define our program and set up inner methods such as `initialize` that will automatically be recognized by our clients as valid [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call) endpoints they can call.
 In the case of `#[derive(Accounts)]` we're able to define transaction instructions and handle our validation logic outside of our main program.
 We'll cover this in more detail later.
 - `Context` is always the first parameter passed in any method we create with Anchor.
-In this case, `ctx: Context<Initialize>`, Context is a simple container over the `Initialize` struct at the bottom of our program.
+In this case, `ctx: Context<Initialize>`, Context is a simple container over the `Initialize` struct defined at the bottom of our file.
 This struct is empty for now, but the relationship will make more sense in the next example.

 #### Writing our Program

 Let's go ahead and look at our finished program.
-To recap: We're looking to create an app that let's the world vote for its favorite type of peanut butter.
+To recap: We're looking to create an app that let's the world vote for their favorite type of peanut butter.
 Specifically, we're writing a program that lets users vote for crunchy or smooth and keeps track of each vote overtime.

 Below is my basic implementation, filled with comments explaining what each section is doing.
 Give it a read, and if you're following along go ahead and copy-paste the code below in `programs/crunchy-vs-smooth/src/lib.rs`.